 OPPOSE the immediate arrest of shipmasters after civil maritime incidents until appropriate criminal investigations are completed and all rights of the master are protected.

 OPPOSE the detention of shipmasters by any arresting Port State not respecting the warrant and status of the shipmaster.

 SUPPORT IFSMA Resolution 1/2004 (AGA 30) calling on IMO, ILO and other regulatory interests to develop guidelines for Port States with regard to the arrest and detention of Masters without trial following maritime casualties.
 (See IFSMA AGA 30 - Resolution 1/2004 for full statement.)

 Adopted 2004; 2013: Sent to committee for re-wording, amended 2014.;

 Ports of Refuge

-SUPPORT the ancient doctrine of Port of Refuge and support the clarification of international law of the doctrine.
+SUPPORT the ancient doctrine of Port of Refuge and support the clarification of international law of said doctrine.

 One Man Bridge Watch

 OPPOSE one-man bridge watch.

 Adopted 2004; amended 2013